jakka351/Mark-Interceptor/README.md

 <sup>

 **Pure Python stdlib on the backend.
 Zero build step on the frontend.
-Nothing leaves your machine.**
+Nothing leaves your machine.
-**No Facebook API.
-No third-party data.
 No calls home.**

 </sup>